You have no items in your shopping cart.

 - Once cured, you can cut or take apart the container the silicone was poured into.
 If you used a plastic cup, you could cut it down the side.
 If you used a wood box, the screws could be removed to release.

 - Once the silicone is released from the container, you can cut a zig zag pattern down the side to release the plug.
 You could use an Exacto knife of something similar.
-It is important not to cut all the way to the plug on the first cut.
+It is important not to cut all the way to the master on the first cut.
 Slowly cut it away to avoid ripping or tearing the new mold.

 Viscosity (cPs): 35,000 / 100